1918 protest in Zagreb: Armed clash on the square

 The authorities were informed about the planned protest at the latest at 11:30 a.m. on the day of the protest, and cleared the square of people before the soldiers arrived.
 Armed National Guardsmen and Sokol volunteers were waiting for the soldiers and civilians who joined the protest, taking cover in the surrounding buildings.
-According to contemporary government reports, there were 60 National Guardsmen deployed on the north side of the square, in House Popović (then at number 4, the numbers have changed since) and at house number 6 – with a machine gun set up in each building.
+According to contemporary government reports, 60 National Guardsmen were deployed on the north side of the square, in House Popović (then at number 4, the numbers have changed since) and at house number 6 – with a machine gun set up in each building.
 According to that report, 20 troops were at the House Popović, while the rest, together with Angjelinović, took up positions at the other building.
 According to the 1926 testimony of Sergeant Dragutin Mačuka, the government deployed 160 troops (National Guards and Sokol volunteers) to the square.
 The headquarters were set up in the house at number 6 with additional troops at the House Popović and the House Feller (at number 21, at the corner of the Jurišićeva Street) on the east side of the square.
 Mačuka's estimate of the government strength is supported by testimony of a Sokol volunteer, Branko Kojić, who said 60 Sokol volunteers and 100 National Guardsmen were deployed.
 First there were brief negotiations.
 According to witness statements, Kućak and Lieutenant Colonel Slavko Kvaternik went to House Popović and attempted to calm the situation down.
 According to Kvaternik, they persuaded Mazzura to tell the National Guardsmen in that house not to fire.
 Kvaternik's statement is contradicted by others who identified civilian Zdravko Lenac as commander of the National Guardsmen at the House Popović.